Heavy Equipment Guide Logo

 Operator orientation and training is key

 New machines need a workforce that knows how to operate them.
-We see electric equipment as a great option for new operators since most of it currently exists in the compact world – track loaders, small wheel loaders, and excavators to name a few.
+We see electric equipment as a great option for new operators since much of it currently exists in the compact world – track loaders, small wheel loaders, and excavators to name a few.
 Compact equipment also requires less training time, making it easier and faster to get employees up to speed.
 Be sure that anyone on your site involved with electric equipment is also up to date on how to handle and maintain it.
 Do your safety policies include electric-powered equipment operation and maintenance?
 Are there rentals available for testing and training?

-We have a lot of consistent training and awareness on the risks of operating diesel-powered equipment, but what about electric?
+There is a lot of consistent training and awareness on the risks of operating diesel-powered equipment, but what about electric?
 Do your operators know how to safely handle a battery, respond to a fire, or know what to do if a lithium battery explodes?
 You may be eager to get that shiny new electric machine into your fleet, but don't forget the safety and training that goes along with it.

 Make sure you have sufficient power